Cádiz Cruise Port Guide

 • La Viña: Flamenco, tapas, local character

-• Cathedral Quarter: Golden dome, seafront
+• Cathedral Quarter: Golden dome, waterfront

 • La Caleta: Iconic beach, two castles